 Provide several payment methods

-While they might have their favorite method (often online payments, debit cards, or invoices), offering a variety of alternative payment options is crucial for businesses looking to succeed in the German e-commerce market.
+While they might have their favorite method (often online payments, debit cards, or invoices), offering various alternative payment options is crucial for businesses looking to succeed in the German e-commerce market.
 Here’s why:

 Security seekers.
 Some customers prioritize security and may prefer digital wallets like Apple Pay or Google Pay, which offer robust fraud protection features.